astronomer/astro-docs/cloud/stable/03_deploy/01_manage-workspaces.md

 1. Spin up new Workspaces
 2. View the Workspaces you currently have access to
-3. Adjust your account name under the `Personal Settings` tab
+3. Update your name from the "Account Settings" menu

 ## Workspaces